 Even after adding plants suited to the soil, we can still enhance the growing conditions by adding composted manure.
 It's beneficial to plants, but keep in mind that most root systems reach far below the top few inches of soil.
 While the nutrients may be penetrating below the compost line, they may leach quickly through the soil if it's sandy.

-When I gardened in ver sandy soil, I created raised beds one foot tall.
+When I gardened in very sandy soil, I created raised beds one foot tall.
 I added a foot of black soil, worked it in as deeply as I could to the original soil, and then I added another foot of black gold (rich, dark soil).
-I used Milorganite with abandon—it doesn’t burn, it won't discolor hosta leaves and it seems to keep the deer at bay.
+I used Milorganite with abandon—it doesn’t burn and it seemed to keep the deer at bay.

 Each year I top-dressed the garden with generous amounts of more composted matter and organic mulch.
 The gardens in my raised beds grew lush and plants thrived.
-However, I admit that just beyond my yard, in the natural soil, a healthy community of plants also existed, natives to the area and not necessarily the plants I longed to grow.
+However, I admit that just beyond my yard, in the natural soil, a healthy community of plants also existed—natives to the area.
+I could have looked into gardening with those species, too.